ARTIST-Association/ARTIST/docs/tutorial_motor_position_optimization.rst

     You can find the corresponding ``Python`` script for this tutorial here: https://github.com/ARTIST-Association/ARTIST/blob/main/tutorials/05_motor_positions_optimizer.py

 This tutorial introduces the process of optimizing heliostat motor positions using the ``ARTIST`` software.
-This is crucial for precise alignment and maximizing the flux density on a target area.
+This is crucial for precise alignment and maximizing the efficiency of the power plant.

 The tutorial will walk you through the key concepts needed to perform this optimization, including: